Some Medications May Trigger or Worsen Cognitive or Incontinence Problems

 There might be other reasons related to incontinence that would make it wise to review medications, as well.
 According to USPharmacist.com, there are a number of drugs that can cause or exacerbate incontinence.

-The website reports that, “Pharmacologic agents including oral estrogens, alpha-blockers, sedative-hypnotics, antidepressants, antipsychotics, ACE inhibitors, loop diuretics, nonsteroidal anti-inflammatory drugs, and calcium channel blockers have been implicated to some degree in the onset or exacerbation of urinary incontinence.”
+The website reports, “Pharmacologic agents including oral estrogens, alpha-blockers, sedative-hypnotics, antidepressants, antipsychotics, ACE inhibitors, loop diuretics, nonsteroidal anti-inflammatory drugs, and calcium channel blockers have been implicated to some degree in the onset or exacerbation of urinary incontinence.”

 Again, no one, including the NIH, is suggesting that people should not take the potentially life-saving drugs listed.
 They are simply encouraging older adults, or caregivers of older adults, to make it routine for the doctors to regularly review all medications, many of which may have been prescribed years ago, to see if they could now be having negative effects on the patient’s health.